spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 This is discussed in the Configuring Notifications section below.

 Additionally, Spinnaker allows you to set webhooks for git triggers.
-See the [http://www.spinnaker.io/docs/notifications-and-events-guide#section-setting-up-git-triggers-in-spinnaker] section.
+See the [Setting up Git Triggers in Spinnaker](#setting-up-git-triggers-in-spinnaker) section.

 You can also set Spinnaker to stream all its events to a downstream listener.
-See the [Add a Webhook to Spinnaker](http://www.spinnaker.io/docs/notifications-and-events-guide#section-add-a-listening-webhook-to-spinnaker) section.
+See the [Add a Webhook to Spinnaker](#add-a-listening-webhook-to-spinnaker) section.

 Additionally, Spinnaker is capable of handling cron-based triggers and detect changes in Jenkins builds and Docker images.
 This functionality will be documented at a later time.